danomatika/ofxMidi/README.md

 ofxMidi provides [Music Instrument Digital Interface](http://en.wikipedia.org/wiki/Musical_Instrument_Digital_Interface) IO capability to an openFrameworks app

-* ofxMidiIn: a single MIDI input port, derive from the ofxMidiListener class to receive messages
+* ofxMidiIn: a single MIDI input port, derive from the ofxMidiListener class to get synchronous events (at the MIDI timing) or query the ofThreadChannel to receive messages safely within an asynchronous method (such as the ofApp::update() method).

 * ofxMidiMessage: a received MIDI message

 * ofxMidiOut: a single MIDI output port, includes a stream << interface

 This project utilizes [RtMidi](http://www.music.mcgill.ca/~gary/rtmidi/) for Mac, Windows, & Linux and [PGMidi](https://github.com/petegoodliffe/PGMidi) on iOS.